blhawkins/15.plotly-challenge/README.md

 # Description:

-The purpose of this project is to develop a Javascript program, ([app.js](https://github.com/blhawkins/NavelFlora/blob/main/Javascript/app.js)) that explores the various visualizations that can be formed with the Plotly.js library.
+The purpose of this project is to develop a Javascript program ([app.js](https://github.com/blhawkins/NavelFlora/blob/main/Javascript/app.js)) that explores the various visualizations that can be formed with the Plotly.js library.
 The program is supported by an HTML template ([index.html](https://github.com/blhawkins/NavelFlora/blob/main/index.html)) and the Belly Button Biodiversity dataset ([samples.json](https://github.com/blhawkins/NavelFlora/blob/main/Data/samples.json)).
 The resultant webpage is deployed [here](https://blhawkins.github.io/NavelFlora/).

 ### [App.js](https://github.com/blhawkins/NavelFlora/blob/main/Javascript/app.js)
 Components of the app.js file include: